KarimaCha/SQL_exercises/README.md

 # SQL_exercises
 A repository with several SQL exercises.
+(WIP)